developerdehuysser/website/content/talk/iot/index.md

 authors = []

 # Abstract and optional shortened version.
-abstract = "Practical IoT using MicroPython and ESP32"
+abstract = "Measure air quality using MicroPython and ESP32, send it to an MQTT broker and visualize it in Kibana"

 # Name of event and optional event URL.
 event = "Cegeka workshop"